wxzh/EVF/README.md

   }
 }
 ```
-We instantiate the type parameter using the generated AST type of the same and mixin in an `AlgVisitor` for giving an implementation of `visitExp`.
+We instantiate the type parameter using the generated AST type of the same name and mixin in an `AlgVisitor` for giving an implementation of `visitExp`.
 For `Double`, we additionally need the generated factory class for fulfilling the dependency.

 Here is some client code illustrating how to use what we have defined: